holden-caulfield/js-fun-intro-talk/1-callbacks/README.md

 Example 1 - Callbacks
 =====================

 This version of the example relies heavily on node's event system and callbacks to handle the asynchronous computations.
-The readme below discusses the challenges found during this approach, with a biased focus on what is ugly/cumbersome and may be improved with a different approach.
+The sections below discusses the challenges found during this approach, with a biased focus on what is ugly/cumbersome and may be improved with a different approach.

 Coping with callback hell
 -------------------------